 - Biblical Hebrew, (Hellenistic) Greek, Aramaic, and such other languages as are appropriate to the student's special interests.
 The Biblical Hebrew requirement (download link below) will be met by written a examination that measures competence in reading printed texts along with critical apparatuses.
 Greek and Aramaic competence will normally be met by course work.

 - 12 hours of RCR training in first 4 years of study

 - Preliminary Examinations

-- 6-hour general test that will examine competence for teaching Tanakh and for speaking knowledgeably about the field as a whole
+- A written general examination that will examine competence for speaking knowledgeably about the field as a whole

-- 3-hour examination on topics—current issues in biblical studies
+- A written examination on current issues in biblical studies

 - Oral defense